-They don’t quite provide the right support for someone with a high arch or who supinate (roll their foot outwards when they walk or run).
+They don’t quite provide the right support for runners with high arches or who supinate (roll their foot outwards when they walk or run).

-You can buy a pair of shoes specifically for high arches, but what if you already have a pair of shoes and don’t want to spend a fortune on another pair?
-Thankfully, the best insoles for high arches can save the day!
+You can buy a pair of shoes specifically for high arches, but what if you already have a pair of shoes and don’t have the budget for another pair?
+Thankfully, an insoles for high arches can save the day!

 They’re easy to insert into just about any shoe to give you the stability you need.
 Our top pick is the Superfeet GREEN insole.
 It has a deep heel cup that keeps the foot firmly in place while running, a stabilizer cap that supports the rearfoot, and a high-density foam layer that supports high arches and absorbs impact.